valdok/grin-rfcs/text/0023-multisig-wallet.md

 ### Address grinding

 By grinding we assume that an actor can try different variants of its address "for free", until it gets a desired $x_i$.
-It's not fesible to reach a collision, whereas its $x_i$ will coincide with other actor's $x_j$, or with $x_coin(number, value)$, the argument of a coin blinding factor.
+It's not fesible to reach a collision, whereas its $x_i$ will coincide with other actor's $x_j$, or with $x_{coin}(number, value)$, the argument of a coin blinding factor.
 However, it's believed that attacker _may_ obtain a desired $x$ to influence the algebraic structure of the Lagrance coefficients ( $\frac{x - x_i}{x_j - x_i}$ ).
 By such it won't be able to obtain the secret keys, but it can try to cause some correlation between different derived keys (which otherwise should be looking perfectly random).

 While there's no direct attacks, and it's more like a paranoid threat, still such things should be avoided nevertheless.
 If actor addresses are known in advance, then there's no problem.
 The problem may manifest if the last actor has the ability to observe all other addresses and then grind its own address.
 This situation should be avoided.